Alex Jones and Infowars test the limit of free speech on the internet

 -

-reading•Alex Jones and Infowars test the limit of free speech on the internet
+reading•Infowars and Alex Jones test limits of free speech on Twitter, Facebook, YouTube, Apple

 -